Show your commitment to Salish Sea orcas by signing the pledge now

 - RESPECT the orcas’ space and give them the distance they need to feed.

-- URGE Canadian government ministers to recommend an emergency order for Salish Sea orcas under Canada’s Species at Risk Act.
+- URGE Canadian government ministers to maintain and further strengthen protections for southern resident orcas using the powers available under Canada’s Species at Risk Act.